sghpjuikit/player/README.md

 The project makes heavy use of annotations and even annotation processor.
 It requires annotation processing to be enabled.
 In netbeans: project > properties > build > compiling  select both Enable annotation Processing and Enable Annotation Processing in Editor.
 Should be enabled by default.

-- other options

-These should not be necessary since they are default settings, but just in case:
+- other options (should not be necessary since they are default settings, but just in case)
   - dont binary encode javaFX css files (it will prevent skins from working since this changes .css to .bss and causes paths no longer work
   - assertion dont have to be enabled

-This is default so it sh

-Set main.App class as main class in project properties, if not already
+- Set main.App class as main class in project properties, if not already set

 ### Coding style